lucaarcteam/ArcheOS-software-list/software/gis.md

-# GIS
+# GIS and mapping

-A list of open-source GIS (Geographic Information System.
+A list of open-source GIS (Geographic Information System).

 ## GIS